Siebel Applications Administration Guide > Ongoing Application Administration Tasks >

 - Rate lists.
 When you change the currency code of a rate list, it will prompt you for an exchange date and convert the prices of all of the price list items.

 - Expense reports.
 When you prepare expense reports, you can perform currency conversion between the expense currency and your default currency.

 - Reports.
 The following reports support currency conversion:

-- Opportunity Pipeline Report by Rep. Opportunity revenues created in different currencies are converted in the Total and Subtotal fields to the user's default currency.
+- Opportunity Pipeline Report by Rep. Opportunity revenues created in different currencies will be converted in the Total and Subtotal fields to the user's default currency.

 - Euro Expense Report.
-If expenses have been created in an EMU currency, all expenses appear in dual currencies.
+If expenses have been created in an EMU currency, all expenses will be displayed in dual currencies.

 - Project Limit Summary Report.

 - Forecasting Reports.

 - Current Quotes Report.

 - Charts.
 The following charts support currency conversion: